Hamster45105/pyshortener/DOCS.md

 #### Returns

-A string containing the requested statistics in JSON/CSV format.
+The requested statistics in JSON (dict)/CSV (str) format.
 If include_title is set to True, the title will be included as the first row in the CSV.

 ## Exceptions